Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The I3S standard accommodates declaration of a vertical coordinate system that may either be ellipsoidal (elevation/height defined with respect to a reference ellipsoid) or orthometric (elevation/height defined with respect to a reference geoid/gravity surface).
 This allows the I3S approach to be applied across a diverse range of fields and applications where the particular definition of elevation/height is of importance.

 At version 1.5 I3S has added support for a vertical coordinate systems.
 The Well-known Text (wkt) string representation of the CRS now includes the vertical coordinate system utilized by the layer.
-The spatialReference property also includes a Well-known Id (wkid) and a Vertical Coordinate System Well-known ID (vcsWkid) representations, that could alternatively be utilized by a client applicaiton consuming the layer instead of the wkt.
+The spatialReference property also includes a Well-known Id (wkid) and a Vertical Coordinate System Well-known ID (vcsWkid) representations, which could alternatively be utilized by a client applicaiton consuming the layer instead of the wkt.

 In addition to the detailed spatialReference property that describes the layers horizontal and vertical CRSs, the 3dSceneLayerInfo resource also includes a coarse metadata property called *heightModelInfo*, which can be used by a client application to quickly identify if the layers' height model is either orthometric or ellipsoidal.